Utah Administrative Code

 (6) Servicepersons who are employed by a service agency that provides training shall notify the department and shall have up to 30 days to become registered.

-(a) Beginning January 1, 2009, the department shall provide a class and examination opportunity for new servicepersons within two weeks of notification.
+(a) The department shall provide a class and examination opportunity for new servicepersons within two weeks of notification.

 Upon receipt and acceptance of a properly executed application form, the Department of Agriculture and Food shall issue to the applicant a "Certificate of Registration," including an assigned registration number, which shall remain effective until returned by the applicant, withdrawn by the Department of Agriculture and Food, or registration expires.